Perturbative QCD fitting of KEDR and BESIII $e^+e^-$ data for R(s) and $\alpha_s$ determination: Results of fits of KEDR data

 \section{Results of fits of KEDR data}

-Let us first apply the considerations of the previous Section for analyzing KEDR R(s) experimental data, given in Ref.\cite{Anashin:2015woa, Anashin:2016hmv,KEDR:2018hhr}.
-In the process of the concrete fits, made with the help of the standard Root MINUIT library, the truncated at the NLO, NNLO, N$^3$LO and N$^4$LO perturbative QCD expression for R ratio (see Eq.(\ref{R})) and the analogously truncated inverse logarithmic expressions for the QCD coupling constant $\alpha_s$ were used.
+Let us first apply the considerations of the previous Section for analyzing KEDR R(s) experimental data given in Ref.\cite{Anashin:2015woa, Anashin:2016hmv,KEDR:2018hhr}.
+In the process of concrete fits, made with the help of the standard Root MINUIT library, the truncated at the NLO, NNLO, N$^3$LO and N$^4$LO perturbative QCD expression for the R ratio (see Eq.(\ref{R})) and the analogously truncated inverse logarithmic expressions for the QCD coupling constant $\alpha_s$ were used.
 We do not present errors for results obtained in $\alpha_s^5$ order since the numerical value for a given contribution to R is only an estimate.

-The freedom in the choice of the model of Eq.(\ref{Chi2:2}) for defining minimization function $\chi^2_1$ with the additional free parameter $\nu$ of the fits is reflecting the possibility of taking into account additional systematical uncertainties in the comparison with massless perturbative QCD approximation of R(s) with the related 22 KEDR data points , fixed from the results of Ref.\cite{KEDR:2018hhr} with their minimal experimental systematical uncertainty $\sigma_0=0.0171$.
+The freedom in choosing the model of Eq.(\ref{Chi2:2}) for defining the minimization function $\chi^2_1$ with the additional free parameter $\nu$ of the fits reflects the possibility of taking into account additional systematical uncertainties in comparison with the massless perturbative QCD approximation of R(s) with the related 22 KEDR data points fixed from the results of Ref.\cite{KEDR:2018hhr} with their minimal experimental systematical uncertainty $\sigma_0=0.0171$.